NERSC/buildtest-nersc/README.md

 buildtest-cori mirror repo has integration with Github and Slack.
 The integrations can be found at https://software.nersc.gov/siddiq90/buildtest-cori/-/settings/integrations.
 The Github integration will push result back to upstream project: https://github.com/buildtesters/buildtest-cori.
 The CI checks are pushed to [buildtest Slack](https://hpcbuildtest.slack.com) at **#cori-testsuite** workspace.

+## CDASH

+buildtest will push test results to [CDASH](https://www.kitware.com/cdash/project/about.html) server at https://my.cdash.org/index.php?project=buildtest-cori using the script [buildtest_cdash.py](https://github.com/buildtesters/buildtest-cori/blob/devel/buildtest_cdash.py).
+This script is run in gitlab pipeline after job completion where it processes the file **$BUILDTEST_ROOT/var/report.json**.
+If you want to debug the script you just need to run the script `python buildtest_cdash.py` as is.
+The file **$BUILDTEST_ROOT/var/report.json** is created upon building a test (`buildtest build`).

 ## Contributing Guide